Chen Zhao Sen's Tai Chi Training School

 Chen Zhao Sen correcting my posture

-And so I spent all the day long, every day, for just over three weeks practising just a few abdominal reverse breathing exercises - very hard work.
+I spent all the day long, every day, for just over three weeks practising just a few abdominal reverse breathing exercises - very hard work.

 Most of the time I was alone, except for my companion teacher who practiced it alongside me hour after hour.
-Chen Zhao Sen would simply check on me every so often, and do some kind of energy work for a few minutes and then comment on the quality of my practice.
+Chen Zhao Sen would simply check on me every so often, do some kind of energy work for a few minutes and then comment on the quality of my practice.

 Intermediate Tai Chi Training - Lao Jia Yi Lu with some Internal Movement